fahmishq/fahmishq.github.io/about.md

 ### More

-Don't wait for the right time.
-Create that time, because the only thing that's impossible is what you never try.
+Charles Buxton says "You will never find time fo anything, if you want time you must make it".
+It means create that your time, because the only thing that's impossible is what you never try.
 So you have to start right now

 [Tele](t.me/fahmishdq)